 A person may report on an anonymous basis, although that may impede the DSL's ability to thoroughly investigate the allegations.
 No person who makes a report in good faith will be subject to retaliation of any sort.
-In this regard, we note that GFC is in the process of adopting a whistleblower policy; accordingly, any report shall be subject to the protections afforded by such policies.
+In this regard, any report shall be subject to the protections afforded by the GFC Whistleblower policy.